I. A Place Outgrown

 And whatever metamorphosis ensued, they would not be prepared for that battle.

-Some began reading the maps like scripture.
-They even looked at out-dated ones and tried to navigate their course accordingly, believing this was the "One True Way."
+maps like scripture.
+They even looked at out-dated ones and tried to

 Others gave up all hope and either jumped off the ship shouting "None of this is real!" or wrote down their ramblings of how nothing mattered and life was just a cycle perpetual chaos.